Getting Involved & Supporting Fruitslice

 Editorial Process & Timeline

-Q: Do you offer editorial feedback on rejected submissions?
+Q: Do you offer editorial feedback on rejected work?

 A: Due to the volume of submissions we receive and our volunteer-based structure, we cannot currently provide individualized feedback on submissions not selected for publication.